ncoghlan/misc/notes/python_concepts/import_traps.rst

-This last approach is actually how I prefer to use my shell when programming in Python - leave my working directory set to the project directory, and then use the ``-m`` switch to execute relevant submodules like test or command line tools.
-If I need to work in a different directory for some reason, well, that's why I also like to have multiple shell session open.
+This last approach is actually how I prefer to use my shell when programming in Python - leave my working directory set to the project directory, and then use the ``-m`` switch to execute relevant submodules like tests or command line tools.
+If I need to work in a different directory for some reason, well, that's why I also like to have multiple shell sessions open.

 While I'm using an embedded test case as an example here, similar issues arise any time you execute a script directly from inside a package without